 3. Increase Profits

-Social Responsibility efforts can also help increase your profits.
-As with most financial benefits, the benefits aren’t as easy to define.
+Social responsibility efforts can also help increase your profits.
+But, as with most financial benefits, the benefits aren't as easy to define.

 Some examples include:

 - Selling at a higher price point for green or sustainable products – In some cases, particularly for Millennials, consumers may pay more for sustainable or green products.
-However, there are a lot of factors to consider as often it’s more expensive to make sustainable or green products and you have to be careful of not pricing too high (Neilsen).
+However, there are a lot of factors to consider, as often it's more expensive to make sustainable or green products, and you have to be careful not to price too high (Neilsen).

 - Increasing sales to existing clients.